pnambic/depanfx/mkdocs/docs/reference/nodelist/NodeFoldings.md

 Changes to a node folding that is associated with a node folding section are reflected in the node list immediately.

-## Adding a Node Fold to a Node Folding
+## Adding a Explicit Node Folding to a Node Folding Resource

 If any node foldings are active, either directly attached or attached via a node folding section, the context menu for all container nodes is enhanced with a `Fold Tree Into` item.
+This feature allows the explicit creation of a group of nodes between a nest node and a collection of member nodes.

+Activating this menu item will bring up the fold selected nodes dialog.
+The table is filled with the nodes selected (checked) from the node list table.

+Select one of the candidate member nodes as the nest node for this node folding.
+Use the context menu in the edit column to choose a nest node.

+Chose the target node folding to receive the new node folding.
+This is chosen from the drop-down list of node foldings associated with the node list table.

+When these changes are confirmed, the node nestings for nest node and its members are added to the node folding resource.
+Don't forget to save the node folding resource after important changes.